percwg/perc-wg/double/draft-ietf-perc-double.md

   modify header extensions that are present before the OHB.

 * Apply the cryptographic transform to the packet.
-If the RTP Sequence Number has been modified, SRTP processing happens as defined in SRTP and which will end up using the new Sequence Number.
+If the RTP Sequence Number has been modified, SRTP processing happens as defined in SRTP and will end up using the new Sequence Number.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.